-However, perhaps the culmination of these agendas can be seen with Getting It Right for Every Child (GIRFEC), the holistic framework for all agencies supporting children and young people in Scotland, enshrined in the Children and Young People (Scotland) Act 2014.
+In Scotland, policy and service developments have worked towards achieving these two articles, with a growing and now well-established emphasis on the promotion of a multi-agency approach to maximising mental wellbeing in children and young people.
+The culmination of early agendas (Scottish Needs Assessment Programme report, 2001); the Mental Health of Children and Young People: A Framework for Promotion, Prevention and Care, 2005) can be seen with Getting It Right for Every Child (GIRFEC), the holistic framework for all agencies supporting children and young people in Scotland, enshrined in the Children and Young People (Scotland) Act 2014.
 GIRFEC embraces the idea that good mental health and wellbeing are impacted by a variety of family, social, psychological, and community factors.
 This inference that early identification and promotion of good mental health is everyone's business, not just that of specialist mental health practitioners, has been affirmed by The Promise.
 It promotes the importance of nurturing primary carer relationships and whole-family supports, as-well as timely access to specialist mental health supports in promoting optimum mental health and wellbeing.
 Therefore, in promoting the best possible outcomes for the mental health needs of children and young people in conflict with the law, a comprehensive multi-agency response across different levels of mental health expertise is understood to be vital.

-GIRFEC principles were further reflected in the wider Mental Health Strategy for Scotland 2012-2015 which highlighted the strong correlation between poor mental health and deprivation, and between poor, specifically dis-organized, attachment in the early years and development of mental health problems in later life.
+GIRFEC principles were further reflected in the wider Mental Health Strategy for Scotland 2012-2015 which highlighted the strong correlation between poor mental health and deprivation, and between poor, specifically dis-organised, attachment in the early years and development of mental health problems in later life.
 It promoted a whole-person focus, setting personal and social outcomes as well as clinical ones - akin to GIRFEC's holistic approach.
 The strategy also highlighted the need to do more to address Conduct Disorders (CDs) in young children, drawing on research showing the links between early year externalising behaviours and CDs and antisocial and offending type behaviours in adulthood.
 Evidence based parenting programmes were promoted to address this, along with wider cross sector training on promoting infant mental health.
-Children and young people's mental health indicators were introduced round this time to allow local and national resourcing based on levels of need, crucially across multiple domains, reflective of the ecological systems theory principles underpinning GIRFEC.

-Local Delivery Plan (LDP) standards have since replaced HEAT standards within this strategy - priorities that are set and agreed between the Scottish Government and NHS Boards to provide assurance on NHS Scotland performance.
+To assure consistency of delivery in relation to health and wellbeing outcomes, Local Delivery Plan (LDP) standards have been created - priorities that are set and agreed between the Scottish Government and NHS Boards to provide assurance on NHS Scotland performance.
 LDP Guidance (2020) details how these operate.
 The current performance on standards specific to the needs of children and young people is documented on the Scottish Government website.
 Wider health and social care integration correlating with the principles of GIRFEC is evident in the Scottish Government's Mental Health Strategy: 2017-27, aiming to achieve parity between mental and physical health provision; a key focus being prevention and early intervention.